writetome51/abstract-app-paginator/README.md

     // All items in the current page.

 totalPages : integer  (read-only)

-totalItems : integer  (read-only)
-    // number of items in entire dataset.

 className : string (read-only)
     // Not important.
 Inherited from BaseClass (see Inheritance Chain below).